Clarence Walter

-Clarence Richard Walter (26 March 1837 – 11 Dec 1918) was an English cricketer.
-Walter's batting style is unknown.
+Clarence Richard Walter (26 March 1837 – 11 December 1918) was an English cricketer.
+His batting style is unknown.
 He was born at Brentford, Middlesex.
 Walter made a single first-class appearance for Surrey against a combined Kent and Sussex team in 1859 at the Royal Brunswick Ground, Hove.
 In a match which Surrey won by four wickets, Walter batted once in Surrey's first-innings and was dismissed for a duck by Edgar Willsher.
-This was his only major appearance for Surrender.
-He died in Cardiff, Glamorgan, Wales on 11 December 1918.
+This was his only major appearance for Surrey.
+He died in Cardiff, Glamorgan, Wales, on 11 December 1918.